September 30, 2022

 Microlearning is one way to make mobile learning as effective as possible.
 With this approach, courses are created with short lessons that contain straightforward and rich content.
 This makes lessons perfect for mobile learning.
 Similarly, game elements can be applied to lessons in the form of smartphone games and use them to make training more exciting.

 EdApp is a digital adoption platform that makes it easy for employees to take training on any device.
 Using its course creation tools, you can create your own short-form courses for your team.
 You can also take advantage of existing courses in the course library and share them with your team.
-These courses include change management, free hospitality certifications, workplace safety, compliance training, and more.
+These courses include change management, free hospitality certificates, workplace safety, compliance training, and more.

 Make your employee training easy, fun, convenient, and convenient with EdApp.
 Join EdApp for free now!